Advertisement

 Large wreckfish caught in New Zealand

 Jigging can be a spectacularly effective technique.
-The right tackle helps produce strikes from and land trophies like this enormous wreckfish, taken off New Zealand’s Three Kings on a 500-gram Broken Arrow jig.
+The right tackle helps produce strikes from and land trophies like this enormous wreckfish, taken off New Zealand.
 Chris Wong

 In the yin and yang of tackle design, the development of specialized gear can be circular.
 Thus, with jigging gaining in worldwide interest and popularity, tackle manufacturers make better and better jigging gear.
 At the same time, with manufacturers making better and better gear, jigging seems to make commensurate gains in popularity.
 As a sport, jigging is a niche within the niche of saltwater fishing, and it has generated a range of reels and rods made especially for fishing jigs.